fxfactorial/podge/README.md

 **Podge** is a centralization of helper functions and shortcuts that I have frequently found myself writing over and over again in [OCaml](http://www.ocaml.org).
-It doesn't depend on Jane Street's [Core](https://github.com/janestreet/core) library, nor does it depend on [Batteries](https://github.com/ocaml-batteries-team/batteries-included).
-Rather Podge picks among various existing smaller packages and provides helper functions for common tasks related to usages of those libraries.
-Podge also provides some extra modules, like the Math module.
+It doesn't depend on Jane Street's [Core](https://github.com/janestreet/core), [Batteries](https://github.com/ocaml-batteries-team/batteries-included) or even [Lwt](http://ocsigen.org/lwt/).
+Rather
+Podge picks among various existing smaller packages that you probably already have installed and provides helper functions for common tasks related to usages of those libraries.
+Podge also provides some extra modules like the Math module.

+**Podge** is well suited for hackathons, especially when you just want to do a quick HTTP get request for JSON data and play with the JSON.

 # Overview of Modules